dperique/kube-mini-cloud/kube-stack/README.md

 ## Setup the storage for your container registry

-Pick a Kubernetes node to store your images.
+Pick a Kubernetes node (I use node 5) to store your images.
 On that node, create a subdir to hold the container registry data, then create the PV and PVC for it:

 ```